1966 Maine Black Bears football team

 The 1966 Maine Black Bears football team was an American football team that represented the University of Maine as a member of the Yankee Conference during the 1966 NCAA College Division football season.
 In its 16th and final season under head coach Harold Westerman, the team compiled a 4–5 record (2–3 against conference opponents) and finished fourth out of the six teams in the Yankee Conference.
 John Huard and Charles Belisle were the team captains.

 Schedule

+After the season

+The following Black Bear was selected in the 1967 NFL/AFL draft after the season.